evandrolorran/gonode-challenge-01/README.md

 # gonode-challenge-01
-This repository is the answer for the Challenge 1 from the GoNode.js course from Rocketseat.
+This repository is the solution for the Rocketseat's GoNode.js Course - Challenge 1.